jundalisay/spblist/content/en/research/paracelsus/alchemy/notes.md

 P. 12	have declared in the foregoingt reatises[foregoing treatises])
 P. 19	of Philosphers[Philosophers]) yet they are not bee hearkned to,
 P. 23-4	when it is all consumed consumed[2x] the body dies;
-P. 24	because wee are in this place to treat of the verte [vertue]
+P. 24	because wee are in this place to treat of the verte [virtue]
 P. 36-7	let him read the voluminous writings of ancicient[ancient] A Treatise of Sulphur.
 P. 91	and spirituall influencies[influences], which cannot give